FEntwumS/FEntwumS.NetlistViewer/README.md

 # About

 This repository contains two plugins for [OneWare Studio](https://github.com/one-ware/OneWare).
-These are developed by TH Köln (University of Applied Sciences Cologne) as part of the [FEntwumS research project](https://www.th-koeln.de/informations-medien-und-elektrotechnik/forschungsprojekt-fentwums_121126.php).
+They are developed by TH Köln (Cologne University of Applied Sciences) as part of the [FEntwumS research project](https://www.th-koeln.de/informations-medien-und-elektrotechnik/forschungsprojekt-fentwums_121126.php).

 ## Netlist viewer